 MUSEUM OF KING NIKOLA

-The medial collection includes both the decorations of Montenegro including the “Medal of Obilić” (named after the legendary hero of the Kosovo Battle, where the portrait of Obilić was modeled on Njegoš’s appearance) and this ceremonial one representing all the members of the house of Petrović-Njegoš from vladika Danilo to King Nikola, as well as a range of foreign medals amongst them the most peculiar being one from the Turkish Sultan awarded to King Nikola during a brief period of peace between these two nations.
-The smaller rooms to the right contain a court library with many valuable and rare volumes including the books from the Crnojević printing house, old charters, originals of the international agreements and codes of law of Montenegro.
+The medal collection includes both the decorations of Montenegro including the “Medal of Obilić” (named after the legendary hero of the Kosovo Battle, where the portrait of Obilić was modeled on Njegoš’s appearance) and ceremonial one representing all the members of the house of Petrović-Njegoš from Vladika Danilo to King Nikola, as well as a range of foreign medals amongst them the most peculiar being which one the Turkish Sultan awarded King Nikola during a brief period of peace between these two nations.
+The smaller rooms to the right contain a court library with many valuable and rare volumes including the books from the Crnojević printing house, old charters, originals of the international agreements, and codes of law of Montenegro.

 HOUSE OF THE GOVERNMENT

 The ground floor is occupied by the Historical Museum.
-The first room deals with prehistory, antique, and the medieval state of Duklja, displays the Greek vases from Budva, archaeological findings from the Roman town of Doclea and reproductions of medieval documents and frescoes.
+The first room deals with prehistory, antique, and the medieval state of Doclea, displays the Greek vases from Budva, archaeological findings from the Roman town of Doclea, and reproductions of medieval documents and frescoes.
 The second room is dedicated to the Balšić and Crnojević dynasties that ruled parts of Montenegro in the 14th and 15th centuries.
-Their period is illustrated by the coins they minted, the jewelry, copies of pages from the first printed books, etc. The third room illustrates the period of Turkish domination and the fight for liberation with many old manuscripts and books and items belonging to the first bishop-prices.
-The fourth room displays the items from the time of Petar I and his successor Petar II (Njegoš) with the most interesting exhibits being the old Turkish and Montenegrin flags, including the Montenegrin war flag from the battle Vučji Do (1876) pierced by innumerous bullets, then the various arms from the period as well as the death-mask of Kara Mahmud pasha Bushatli, taken from his cut-off head after his defeat Krusi in 1796.
-Similar display of varied sabers, dervish axes North African knives and flags captured in the battles against the Turks is the main feature of a smaller room dedicated to the 19th century.
+Their period is illustrated by the coins they minted, the jewelry, copies of pages from the first printed books, etc. The third room illustrates the period of Turkish domination and the fight for liberation with many old manuscripts and books and items belonging to the first bishops.
+The fourth room displays the items from the time of Petar I and his successor Petar II (Njegoš) with the most interesting exhibits being the old Turkish and Montenegrin flags, including the Montenegrin war flag from the battle Vučji Do (1876) pierced by innumerous bullets.
+Here are also exposed the various arms from the period as well as the death-mask of Kara Mahmud pasha Bushatli, taken from his cut-off head after his defeat Krusi in 1796.
+A similar display of varied sabers, dervish axes North African knives, and flags captured in the battles against the Turks is the main feature of an exhibition room dedicated to the 19th century.